victorbruce/smart-thermostat/Bugs.md

 **_What actually happened_**:

-- when the buttons are clicked the temparture value should change accordinly.
+- when the buttons are clicked the temparture value does not change accordingly.

 **3. Steps to Reproduce**